-- Put things away throughout the day and I try my very best to practice the OHIO rule (Only Handle It Once) when I’m working from home.
+- Put things away throughout the day.
+We try our very best to practice the OHIO rule (Only Handle It Once)

-- Dirty clothes go directly into the laundry basket not on the floor or a chair.
+- Dirty clothes go directly into the laundry basket.

-- A load of laundry now entails (wash, dry, fold, put away) because it’s so easy to let it pile up in the laundry basket, right?
+- A load of laundry entails (wash, dry, fold, put away)

-- Sweep and/or vacuum floors especially because we have pets that shed
+- Sweep and/or vacuum floors daily.
+Especially, because Piper sheds.

 - Review the following days to do list/priorities list each night.